PayKings Logo

 Understanding ACH Transfers

 ACH transfers are electronic funds transfers that enable individuals and businesses to transfer money from one bank account to another over the Automated Clearing House (ACH) network.
 They are a convenient and cost-effective way to move money between accounts.
 Compared to other similar transfer methods, such as a wire transfer, ACH payments offer lower fees and higher security.
-Because of these factors, ACH bank transfers are commonly used for bill payments, direct payments, direct deposits, and payroll funding.
+Because of these factors, ACH bank transfers are commonly used for bill payments, direct payments, direct deposits, ACH merchant account transactions, and payroll funding.

 ACH Transfer Limits